karmaniverous/stan-core/.stan/imports/stan-cli/stan.todo.md

 ## Completed (recent)

+- Init — force idempotency guard and legacy→namespaced migration
+  - Guard now checks pre‑migration state: `--force` is a true no‑op only when the file was already namespaced.
+  - Legacy configs are migrated to `stan-core`/`stan-cli` and written back (YAML/JSON), preserving unknown root keys and filename/format.
+  - `.bak` is still written on migration; dry‑run remains non‑interactive and side‑effect free.

+- Run — early legacy engine-config debugFallback
+  - Added a `preAction` hook on the run subcommand to emit `run.action:engine-legacy` under `STAN_DEBUG=1` whenever the config lacks a top‑level `stan-core` node.
+  - Keeps the existing action‑time check; guarantees the notice is present alongside the CLI‑config legacy notice.

 - Decomposed session orchestrator (directory + index.ts)
   - Replaced `src/stan/run/session.ts` with `src/stan/run/session/index.ts` (orchestrator ≤300 LOC).
   - Introduced `src/stan/run/session/types.ts`, `cancel-controller.ts`, and `scripts-phase.ts` to keep the orchestrator small and testable.